 4.Don’t confuse skin condition with skin type

 Don’t assume that if you have some symptoms like redness and dryness, your skin type is sensitive.
-In reality it can be so because you are smoking too much.
-Using sensitive skin type products won’t help repairing your problems.
+In reality, it can be so because you are smoking too much.
+Using sensitive skin type products won’t help repair your problems.

 If you have your period, maybe you get some acne or your skin will be more oily, that only means that your skin concerns may have changed, but your skin type remains the same.

 The difference between skin condition and skin type is that the skin conditions are usually (with small exceptions) temporary.
 Like temporary dryness, hyperpigmentation or acne.

 Try to find separate products for your skin condition and for your skin type.
 Don’t put the blame on the product not working, when the real cause of the problem will remain being ignored.